 I am a graduate of Western Oregon University, an award winning institution that is nationally known for its teacher training excellence.
 I received a Bachelor of Arts in Interdisciplinary Studies with concentration areas of education and mathematics.
 I tutor a range of subjects, and during my lifelong dedication as an educator I discovered I am most passionate about math.
 I believe everyone uses math every day and all students can succeed in math if taught in ways that make sense to them.
 I am flexible with my teaching style to meet individual student needs, and I prefer to use engaging, hands-on, real world math instruction whenever possible.
 For example, I adapt board and card games to teach basic math fact understanding and aid in student memorization.
 I enjoy getting to know the students I tutor, and I use their interests to guide and inform my instruction.
 I believe education is an important key to lifelong success.
 Teaching and learning bring me great joy, and this excitement overflows during my tutoring.
-My goal is that the students I tutor absorb and latch onto this love of learning.
-In my spare time I like to write, watch movies (science fiction is my favorite), do arts and crafts (especially card making), read, and walk.
+My goal is for my students to absorb and latch onto this love of learning.
+In my spare time I like to write, watch movies (science fiction is my favorite), do arts and crafts (especially paper crafting), read, and walk.

 Education & Certification